savchenko/windows10/README.md

 3. Import Group Policy from `./Settings/GPO`

 ## Full Disk Encryption for NT systems: Bitlocker
-4. Open policy editor and search the following: _"Configure TPM platform validation profile for native UEFI firmware configurations"_.
+4. Open policy editor and search the following: _"Configure TPM platform validation for native UEFI firmware configurations"_.
 5. Enable PCR banks according to your hardware, here is the [comprehensive list with explanations](https://docs.microsoft.com/en-us/windows/win32/secprov/getkeyprotectorplatformvalidationprofile-win32-encryptablevolume).
 Good start on a relatively modern device with TPM 2.0 would be `0,1,.......`
 7. Use `manage-bde` to set-up BitLocker and add/remove recovery agents.